osuosl/ganeti_webmgr/docs/source/installing.rst

 `Bash script <https://raw.github.com/pbanaszkiewicz/ganeti_webmgr-setup/develop/setup.sh>`__
 and run it with proper arguments.
-That script detects your operating system, installs required dependencies (even for your database of choice!), creates Python virtual environment and finally installs |gwm| with its dependencies.
+That script detects your operating system, installs required dependencies (even for your database of choice!), creates Python virtual environment and finally installs |gwm| with its own dependencies.

 0. Make sure that all |gwm|'s requirements are met.